danang-id/ASUS-TP412FA-ESP/README.md

 This OpenCore configuration only support **macOS Big Sur (11)** (limited by APFS minimal version and minimal date).

 **MacBookPro15,4** is used as the SMBIOS of this configuration.
 Limited by SMBIOS, however, the possible macOS version supported ranges from macOS Mojave (10.15.4) up to the current macOS Monterey (12).
-But, as of this writing, **macOS Monterey (12)** is not yet tested and supported because this configuration uses an older version of OpenCore.

-If support for **macOS Catalina (10.15) or earlier** is required, set the APFS minimal version and minimal date to the target macOS (the configuration value is available on OpenCore official documentation).
+If support for **macOS Catalina (10.15) and earlier** is required, set the APFS minimal version and minimal date to the target macOS (the configuration value is available on OpenCore official documentation).

 ### Works on macOS